 When lightheadedness is not accompanied with vertigo, there can be several reasons for it.
 If you have high or low blood pressure, you can develop lightheadedness.
 It also can occur due to arrhythmia, low blood sugar, hypothyroidism, hormonal imbalance and postural hypotension.

 Medical science has advanced sufficiently to ensure your dizziness can not only be treated but also cured.
 For instance, if you are diagnosed with benign positional vertigo, an Eply maneuver can get rid of your dizziness.
 Vestibular rehabilitation given by a trained physical therapist can improve or cure many cases of imbalance.

 The key is getting the right diagnosis and at the right time.
 Often we tend to neglect a nagging headache and blame it on work or stress.
 We miss an underlying condition and allow for it to progress into more serious ailments.
 If you have dizziness for 10 or more days, it is best to consult an ENT specialist and get a complete audiology and balance test done.
 If your dizziness is caused due to ear, nose, and throat (ENT) disorders, an ENT specialist will be apt.

 The specialist also will be able to refer you to another specialist, such as a cardiologist, endocrinologist or neurologist if your dizziness is caused due to cardiovascular disease, brain tumor or diabetes.

-In case you are looking for a reliable and trustworthy ENT office, look no further than First Physicians Group Silverstein Institute located in Sarasota, Lakewood Ranch, Longboat Key and Osprey.
+In case you are looking for a reliable and trustworthy ENT office, look no further than First Physicians Group Silverstein Institute located in Sarasota, Lakewood Ranch, and Venice.